 All bears have a short, vestigial tail which may not always be seen.
 Because the bottom is not essential for the safety or survival of bears, evolution has made it smaller and smaller.
 Over millions of years, it has transformed into a short, stubby tail that most bears don’t use.

 Why Do Bears Have Short Tails?

-Bears do not have long tails, but short, stumpy tails.
-Bears have a short tail, which is vestigial.
-Evolution has changed the tail throughout time, as there was no advantage to the bear having a long tail.
-There has been no evidence of a long tail from fossils, but is thought that they once had long tails.
+Bears have short, stumpy, vestigial tails.
+Evolution has changed the bottom throughout time, as the bear had no advantage in having a long tail.
+There has been no evidence of longer tails from fossils, but they were thought to be much longer.